 The Objective

-They eventually found themselves in Texas, which was Spanish territory.
+They eventually found themselves in Texas, which was then part of Spanish territory.
 Even though they weren’t meant to be there, La Salle was determined to claim this territory for his king, Louis XIV.

-Because the Spanish were unconcerned about Texas at the time, no one was around to warn France that this was not their country to claim.
-However, Spain quickly became interested in Texas after learning that France invaded it.
+Because the Spanish were unconcerned about Texas at the time, no one was around to warn France that this was not its country to claim.
+However, Spain quickly became interested in Texas after learning that France had invaded it.

 The Consequence